How To Celebrate Yourself First Before The World Applauds You

 Decide What Constitutes Success

 Jiddu Krishnamurti, one of the greatest thinkers and philosophers of our time, wrote: “The more you know yourself, the more clarity there is.
-Self-knowledge has no end—you don’t come to an achievement, you don’t come to a conclusion.
+Self-knowledge has no end—you don’t come to an achievement, you don’t conclude.
 It is an endless river.”
-Do you think he was right when he said: self-knowledge leads to clarity?
+Do you think he was right when he said: Self-knowledge leads to clarity?
 What about you?
 What do you know about yourself now with greater clarity?
 It’s a reassuring quality to celebrate ourselves, since our reality is the embodiment of what we think.
 If we believe in our worthiness to achieve success, we will attract it because what we think and repeat must come to life.

 Does this notion work for you?
-Can you see what happens within you must happen in your reality?
+The changes that occur within you will manifest in your external reality, as your internal state influences how you perceive the world around you.
 I want you to understand this idea because it bears repeating, since everything that happens out there has been created within you first.
 I’m not talking about your desires handed to you on a silver platter since that would be unreasonable.
-I’m talking about what you hold in mind and repeat with conviction and emotion must show up in your life; assuming you are committed to the process.
-Success can encompass many things, whether it be health, wealth, relationships or the simplest things.
+I’m talking about what you hold in mind and repeat with conviction and emotion, which must show up in your life, assuming you are committed to the process.
+Success can encompass many things, whether it be health, wealth, relationships, or the simplest aspects of life.
 You decide what constitutes success, so it’s best to find your own definition and abide by it.
-Don’t be swayed by other people’s opinions because it will give you the impression you are unsuccessful.
+Don’t be swayed by other people’s opinions because it will give you the impression that you are unsuccessful.
 Does it make you feel better knowing you needn’t compete against others to get what you want?
-Your only competition is you and getting out of your own way to ALLOW success in your life.
+Your only competition is you and getting out of your own way to ALLOW success into your life.

-I’m drawn to the British psychologist and author Robert Holden who explains in Authentic Success how we must redefine success to encompass the journey to get there: “It is my experience that many people relate to success as something to celebrate at the end of their days, when they finally “get there.”
+I’m drawn to the British psychologist and author Robert Holden who explains in Authentic Success how we can redefine success to encompass the journey to get there: “It is my experience that many people relate to success as something to celebrate at the end of their days, when they finally “get there.”
 All their energy is invested in a ticket that will get them to a land called “there.”
 But life isn’t just about “getting there”; it is also about “being here” and enjoying your journey.”
 Are you comfortable with this idea?
-I know I’m emphasising the point, but I want you to get the impression of what it means to create success on your terms, not others.
+I know I’m emphasizing the point, but I was hoping you could get a sense of what it means to create success on your own terms, not others.
 What we believe about ourselves is the foundation for how the world responds to us.

-Thoughts are a powerful phenomenon and many of us are unconscious to them because we ignore them or, conversely, believe the narrative they promote.
-Mainly because they pass through our stream of consciousness at a rate of 70,000–80,000 thoughts per day.
-It is no surprise because there are too many thoughts to know which ones are relevant.
+Thoughts are a powerful phenomenon, and many of us are unconscious of them because we ignore them or, conversely, believe the narrative they promote.
+Mainly because they pass through our stream of consciousness at a rate of 70,000–80,000 thoughts per day, it is no surprise that there are too many thoughts to know which ones are relevant.
 To celebrate ourselves, we ought to make peace with parts of ourselves we are at war with.
-Peace means to reconcile negative or unconscious thoughts with the wholeness of who we really are.
-So, if you consider yourself to be an anxious person, you disregard the possibility of being a peaceful person; you rule it out, so to speak.
+Peace means reconciling negative or unconscious thoughts with our true selves.
+So, if you consider yourself an anxious person, you may disregard the possibility of being a peaceful person; you rule it out, so to speak.

 The Wholeness Of Who You Really Are

 For instance, there’s a story about a baby elephant tethered by a rope to a stake in the ground.
-It turns out that as the elephant matures to fall size; it remains chained to the stake, unable to break free.
-Even though it can escape, it is held captive because of its conditioning from an early age.
+It turns out that as the elephant matures to full size, it remains chained to the stake, unable to break free.
+Even though it can escape, it remains captive due to conditioning from an early age.
 Whilst a fictional story, it correlates with our own story of how setbacks or failures limit our potential.
-To illustrate this idea, I know of a relative who considers herself to be an anxious person and has trouble flying on planes.
+To illustrate this idea, I know a relative who considers herself an anxious person and has trouble flying on planes.
 She believes her character is fixed and refuses to change.
-Yet, when asked if she’s tried meditation or other forms of relaxation therapy, she dismisses them because she’s convinced her personality is static.
+Yet, when asked if she’s tried meditation, mindfulness, or other forms of relaxation therapy, she dismisses them because she’s convinced her personality is static.

-Expressed differently: our behaviour is anything but determined.
-The science of epigenetics tells us our brains are constantly developing, depending on the stimuli it receives.
+Expressed differently: our behavior is anything but determined.
+The science of epigenetics tells us our brains are constantly developing, depending on the stimuli they receive.
 Do you know people like this?
-No matter what you say, they’re convinced they won’t change or, to be more precise; they refuse to change.
-It is difficult trying to convince them otherwise.
-Embracing ourselves foremost is central to awaken our greatest potential.
+No matter what you say, they’re convinced they won’t change or, to be more precise, they refuse to change.
+It isn’t easy to convince them otherwise.
+Embracing ourselves is foremost central to awakening our greatest potential.
 To celebrate ourselves means to accept both our negative and positive characteristics.
-Wholeness is a story about welcoming every part of you while realising you are none of those things in isolation but in their entirety.
+Wholeness is a story about welcoming every part of you while realizing you are none of those things in isolation, but in their entirety.
 When combined, they make up the wholeness of who you really are.

-Therefore, if you want the world to celebrate you, it requires accepting yourself unconditionally to find clarity.
+Therefore, if you want the world to celebrate you, you will need to accept yourself unconditionally to find clarity.
 You become a greater version of yourself because if the thought is active within you, its potential to merge into the wholeness of your character will come to life.
 Celebration of oneself is a journey that comes from within and radiates outward.
 It is an endless river, as Jiddu Krishnamurti points out.
-To help you solidify this understanding, I invite you to answer the following questions in your diary, journal or where you keep notes.
-Spend some time reflecting on your answers and edit them until you are satisfied.
+To help you solidify this understanding, I invite you to answer the following questions in your diary, journal, or where you keep notes.
+Please take some time to reflect on your answers and edit them until you are satisfied.
 This exercise will help you find clarity in your relationship with success.

 1. How do you celebrate yourself or your achievements?